web3-storage/web3.storage/packages/api/README.md

 ```

 ## Setting up a cloudflare worker
-If you want to test and preview you worker on Cloudfare infrastrucure please look at [Cloudfare Get Started guide](https://developers.cloudflare.com/workers/get-started/guide#1-sign-up-for-a-workers-account).
+While in most cases the [Getting Started](## Getting started) is enough to develop locally, if you want to test and preview you worker on Cloudfare infrastructure here's the instructions to setup your worker and environment.

-One time set up of your cloudflare worker subdomain.
-You only need to do this if you want to test in a real cloudflare worker.
+If you want more in depth information please look at [Cloudfare Get Started guide](https://developers.cloudflare.com/workers/get-started/guide#1-sign-up-for-a-workers-account).

 The following instructions assume that you already you went through the Getting started section.

 ### 1. Sign up for a Workers account